-We have no fixed retention period for email correspondence, but we are committed to only storing your data for no longer than is necessary to serve our legitimate interests of record keeping or to perform a contract we have entered into with you
+We have no fixed retention period for email correspondence, but store your data for no longer than is necessary to serve our legitimate interests of record keeping or to perform a contract we have entered into with you

 We do not share personal information with any third party unless the law requires us to do so.
 Where it is legally required, or necessary (and it complies with data protection law) we may share personal information with:

 - Schools − where we provide tuition for your child

 - Central government